nachiketashunya/SU-PA2-Q2/README.md

 Welcome to the repository for Question 2 of the Speech Assignment!

+This repository hosts the codebase for Question 2 of the Speech Assignment, focusing on creating the Librimix dataset from LibriSpeech clean data and WHAM noise.
+The primary task involves fine-tuning the Sepformer model from SpeechBrain and evaluating its performance using metrics such as SNR (Signal-to-Noise Ratio) and SDR (Signal Distortion Ratio).

 ### Instructions for Performing Tasks

 Follow these steps to perform various tasks: